 CBRE Group (CBRE) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the provider of real estate investment management services had lost 7.95% over the past month.
-This has lagged the Finance sector's gain of 0.68% and the S&P 500's loss of 4.63% in that time.
+Coming into today, shares of the provider of real estate investment management services had lost 1.17% in the past month.
+In that same time, the Finance sector lost 2.04%, while the S&P 500 lost 4.03%.

-Wall Street will be looking for positivity from CBRE Group as it approaches its next earnings report date.
-This is expected to be February 24, 2022.
-On that day, CBRE Group is projected to report earnings of $1.77 per share, which would represent year-over-year growth of 22.07%.
+Investors will be hoping for strength from CBRE Group as it approaches its next earnings release, which is expected to be February 24, 2022.
+The company is expected to report EPS of $1.77, up 22.07% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $8.12 billion, up 17.53% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for CBRE Group.
+Investors should also note any recent changes to analyst estimates for CBRE Group.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.84% higher.
-CBRE Group is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Consensus EPS estimate has moved 1.84% higher within the past month.
+CBRE Group is currently a Zacks Rank #2 (Buy).

-In terms of valuation, CBRE Group is currently trading at a Forward P/E ratio of 18.32.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 18.32.
+Digging into valuation, CBRE Group currently has a Forward P/E ratio of 18.43.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 18.43.

 Click to get this free report